Eyadfezex/my-notes/Redux/3-Redux toolkit/1-RTK Query/1-RTK Query API/createApi.md

 - `onQueryStarted`: Is a callback function triggered at the start of each query or mutation.
 It's provided with a lifecycle API object, offering hooks like `queryFulfilled` to execute code during different phases of a query/mutation's lifecycle, from initiation to completion or failure and it's used in **Optimistic Updates and Caching Logic**.

-- `keepUnusedDataFor` : keepUnusedDataFor is an option used in RTK Query to control the caching behavior of fetched data.
+- `keepUnusedDataFor`: keepUnusedDataFor is an option used in RTK Query to control the caching behavior of fetched data.
 It specifies the duration (in seconds) for which RTK Query will retain data in the cache after the last component unsubscribes from that dat

+- `onCacheEntryAdded`: This function is triggered when a new cache entry is added, providing a lifecycle object with properties like `cacheDataLoaded` and `cacheDataRemoved` for managing cache lifecycle actions.

+  - **Common Use Case: Setting Up Long-Running Operations**

+    - A primary use case for onCacheEntryAdded is to establish long-running operations (like WebSocket connections) that keep the cached data up-to-date.

     **Example Usage for `createApi` with `fetchBaseQuery` to create a API slice**

 ```javascript
 import { createApi, fetchBaseQuery } from "@reduxjs/toolkit/query/react";